Tenkiv/physikal/README.md

         >> 3.47572100600243466674378 st

 ### Future updates
-Currently all quantities are reference types, so heavy usage of this library will involve some level of extraneous object creation.
-Hopefully we can resolve this issue with project valhalla or another attempt to get value types in the JVM.
+Currently all quantities are reference types, so heavy usage of this library will involve some level of extraneous allocation and GC.
+Hopefully we can resolve this issue when / if Kotlin inline classes are expanded to support multiple properties.

 ### Special thanks
 - [The contributors and maintainers of UnitsofMeasurement](https://github.com/unitsofmeasurement).